-- IV.D.1.a) The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
-(Core) - IV.D.1.b)

-The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
-(Core) - IV.D.1.c) The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
+IV.D.1.Program ResponsibilitiesIV.D.1.a)The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
+(Core)IV.D.1.b)The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
 (Core)